d-w00d/qb-phone/README.md

 - App Store to download apps
 - MEOS app for polices to search
 - Houses app for house details and management
+- Job Center app for quick access to basic jobs [WIP]

 ## Installation
 ### Manual